ABOUT TALKING CHANGES

-- You are aged 16 or over
+- Aged 16 or over

-- You live in County Durham or Darlington
+- Live in County Durham or Darlington

 Talking Changes has been set up to improve access to psychological therapies (also known as talking therapies).
 Support is provided by trained professionals and is available in a wide range of locations in the County Durham and Darlington area.